-- (1) All employees shall exercise proper care and protection of Company's property and equipment.
-No employee shall be compelled to pay for any losses or damages to freight or equipment. - (2) Upon occurrence or recognition, employees shall immediately report all defects or damage of equipment.
-Employees shall, as soon as possible and/or by the end of their shift, complete a written report on a suitable form furnished by the Company. - (3) Government Regulations.
-Nothing in this Agreement is to be construed to prevent the Company or its employees from complying with the regulations and rules of the DOT or any city, state or federal regulations. - (4) Examinations.
+- (1) All Team Members shall exercise proper care and protection of Company's property and equipment.
+No Team Member_shall be compelled to pay for any losses or damages to freight or equipment. - (2) Upon occurrence or recognition, Team Members shall immediately report all defects or damage of equipment.
+Team Members shall, as soon as possible and/or by the end of their shift, complete a written report on a suitable form furnished by the Company. - (3) Government Regulations.
+Nothing in this Agreement is to be construed to prevent the Company or its Team Members from complying with the regulations and rules of the DOT or any city, state or federal regulations. - (4) Examinations.
 Drivers and Hot Parts Drivers will comply with all DOT required examinations.

 Section 15.
 Warehouse Accidents Steps.
-Every employee involved in an accident, if not incapacitated, shall:
+Every Team Member involved in an accident, if not incapacitated, shall:

-- (a) Immediately stop, - (b) Immediately Notify your Supervisor, - (c) Follow instructions from Supervisor, - (d) Contain and prevent any further incidents, - (e) Fill out the incident report immediately upon direction from supervisor, - (f) If necessary, the employee will be sent to the clinic to be checked out for any injuries immediately, - (g) If the employee is not able to follow all steps above due to injury the reports will have to be completed upon return date.
+- (a) Immediately stop, - (b) Immediately Notify your Supervisor, - (c) Follow instructions from Supervisor, - (d) Contain and prevent any further incidents, - (e) Fill out the incident report immediately upon direction from supervisor, - (f) If necessary, the Team Member will be sent to the clinic to be checked out for any injuries immediately, - (g) If the Team Member is not able to follow all steps above due to injury the reports will have to be completed upon return date.